Stanford-OHS-Wharton/HilaryAsh/README.md

   - **Our Conclusions**: Allows for a brief takeaway and contact option.
 - **Dropdown Menu**: Facilitates access to archived reports by date.

+### AI Synthesis

+A template for the code that uses AI to synthesize and report on each section can be found [here](https://colab.research.google.com/drive/1Ixjf27JgUQ_eF8Yg-XJkbIcjBbazyZMs?usp=sharing).

 ## Dependencies

 - Bootstrap v4.5.2